Project Assurance

 Presenting the NSW Government with oversight of NSW’s infrastructure program

-The IIAF applies to capital projects with a value of $10 million and above, being developed, procured or delivered by General Government agencies and Government Businesses.
+The IIAF applies to capital projects with a value of $10 million and above, being developed, procured or delivered by General Government agencies and State-Owned Corporations.

-This tiered, risk-based approach to the assurance evaluation ensures that the focus is on the most important and complex projects.
+The IIAF is built on the foundation of a risk-based approach to ensure that the assurance evaluation focuses on the most complex projects.
 The process is confidential to each project, and advice is provided to the NSW Government, as the investor, through regular reporting.

-This approach enables “red flags” to be raised and an opportunity for interventions to be ordered to ensure projects are delivered on-time, on-budget, and in accordance with the NSW Government’s objectives.
+The Assurance Framework enables “red flags” to be raised and an opportunity for interventions ensuring projects are delivered on-time, on-budget, and in accordance with the NSW Government’s objectives.

 The key components of the independent investor assurance process include:

-Infrastructure NSW continuously monitors project status and findings of Gateway Reviews and Health.
+Infrastructure NSW continuously monitors project status through Gateway Reviews.
 This includes:

 • undertaking necessary steps to verify information provided by delivery agencies or prepared by Review Teams